BodyaRespect/js2048/README.md

 2. Navigate to the project directory:
     ```bash
-    cd js2048
+    cd museum-landing-page
     ```

-3. Open the `index.html` file in your preferred web browser.
+3. Install dependencies:
+    ```bash
+    npm install
+    ```

+4. Start the local development server:
+    ```bash
+    npm start
+    ```

 ## Usage

-After opening the project, you can start playing JS2048 immediately.
-Use the arrow keys to move the tiles in the desired direction.
+After starting the project, it will be available at `http://localhost:8080`.
+You can use this project to showcase information about the museum and interact with various elements.

 ## Example